Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: The Model

 Throughout this work we assume CP conservation in the scalar sector.
 In particular, we choose a basis where $\mu_{S1}$ and $\lambda_{S4}$ are real, so that the last line of Eq.~\eqref{eq:pot} is equivalently the real combination $\frac{\mu_{S1}}{2}(S_A^2+(S_A^\dagger)^2)S_B+\frac{\lambda_{S4}}{2}(S_A^4+(S_A^\dagger)^4)$.

-For later use in the coupled Boltzmann system, it is convenient to highlight the interactions controlling the leading number-changing processes.
-The Higgs-portal couplings $\lambda_{HA}$ and $\lambda_{HB}$ connect $S_A$ and $S_B$ to the SM through Higgs exchange.
-The quartic coupling $\lambda_{AB}$ mediates dark-sector conversion, $S_A S_A^\dagger \leftrightarrow S_B S_B$.
-Finally, the $\mu_{S1}$ term open genuinely $\mathbb{Z}_4$-specific channels, including semi-annihilation and decay/injection dynamics once the relevant thresholds are crossed.
-The relative importance of these mechanisms in the WIMP--FIMP and FIMP--FIMP regimes will be discussed in Sec.~\ref{sec:cosmo}.
+For later use in the coupled Boltzmann system, it is convenient to identify the interactions associated with the leading number-changing processes.
+The Higgs-portal couplings $\lambda_{HA}$ and $\lambda_{HB}$ connect $S_A$ and $S_B$ to the SM through Higgs-mediated interactions.
+The coupling $\lambda_{AB}$ provides the quartic contact interaction relevant for the conversion process $S_A S_A^\dagger \leftrightarrow S_B S_B$, while the trilinear coupling $\mu_{S1}$ enables semi-annihilation and, when kinematically allowed, the decay $S_B\to S_A S_A$ and its conjugate channel.
+The corresponding reaction rates are discussed in Sec.~\ref{sec:cosmo}.

 After electroweak symmetry breaking (EWSB), the Higgs acquires a vacuum expectation value $\langle H \rangle=(0,v)^{T}/\sqrt{2}$.
 We focus on a $\mathbb{Z}_4$-preserving vacuum with $\langle S_A \rangle=\langle S_B \rangle=0$, which prevents mixing between the Higgs and the dark scalars.
 The physical masses are $M_h^2=2\lambda_H v^2$ and